 - If your hotel doesn’t offer a baby crib, you can pack your own baby travel crib or a toddler travel bed.
 If you are sharing a hotel room with a baby or toddler, we recommend a SlumberPod privacy pod to create a private sleeping area for your baby.

-- Other items to pack for Paris are a portable change mat and a good baby sun hat.
+- Other items to pack for Paris are a travel bottle warmer, a travel snack cup and a good baby sun hat.

 Celine Brewer is the owner of Baby Can Travel.
 Not only does she have years of experience traveling with babies & toddlers, but she's helped millions of new parents travel with their babies and toddlers for over a decade.
 In addition to writing on her baby travel blog, she has shared her expertise on traveling with a baby or toddler by contributing to articles about traveling with a baby with the Washington Post, USA Today, the Lonely Planet magazine and Pregnancy & Newborn magazine.